PRK vs. LASIK: Which Laser Eye Surgery is Right for You?

 Making the Best Decision for Your Vision

-At the end of the day, both PRK and LASIK are excellent options for achieving sharper, clearer vision.
+Both PRK and LASIK are excellent options for achieving sharper, clearer vision.
 It’s all about finding what works for your eyes, your health, and your lifestyle.
 The good news?
 You don’t have to figure it out on your own.
 At Restivo Laser Vision, we’ll take a deep dive into your eye health, listen to your vision goals, and help you choose the procedure that’s going to give you the best results.

 Curious about whether PRK or LASIK is right for you?
-Book a consultation with us today, and we’ll guide you through every step of the journey toward better vision—without the guesswork.
+Book a consultation with us today, and we’ll guide you through every step of the journey toward a better vision—without the guesswork.

 LASIK vs. iLASIK eye surgery comparison